OliverKillane/emDB/docs/notes/test_query.md

 ![](./../diagrams/users_test_query.drawio.svg)
 *Note: Types are not shown, each connection has an associated `name -> type` mapping (e.g `id -> usize, name -> &str`)*

+Compare against naive implementation (both embedded, fair comparison), can also compare against postgres (very unfair but to demonstrate).

+### Workload
+Measure rate of operations per time unit.
+- Against a certain table size (updates and queries)
+- Cost of inserts as the table size increases